makkus/freckles/docs/index.rst

 ######################
 `'configuration management for the rest of us'`

-Welcome to the *freckles* documentation! *freckles* is a project to do configuration management on your local working environment.
+Welcome to the *freckles* documentation!

-Find out more about it using any of the sections below:
+*freckles* is a project to do configuration management on your local working environment.
+Find out more about how it works here:

 .. toctree::
    :maxdepth: 2